Payment Security 101

 Businesses continue to rely on email, BEC and Phishing are the most common and dangerous ways to infiltrate communication in your supply chain.

 While it becomes harder for cybersecurity teams to keep the supply chain free from scammers and fraudsters.
-The most prevalent issue is that payments can be redirected by simply changing BSB and account numbers on invoices.
-Most banks don’t namecheck account holders or provide inadequate solutions for business-to-business payments.
+The most prevalent issue is that payments can be redirected by simply changing routing numbers and account numbers on invoices.
+Most banks don’t name check account holders or provide inadequate solutions for business-to-business payments.

-Most financial fraud happens when trading with suppliers. – You can’t control their security systems and staff processes, but you can control the payments you make to them.
+Most financial fraud happens when trading with vendors. – You can’t control their security systems and staff processes, but you can control the payments you make to them.

 As Cybercrime is financially motivated, CFOs are the logical person to take responsibility of the cybercrime strategy.